laktak/tome/README.md

 ## Introduction

-After installing the plugins, press `<tmux-prefix> p`, this will split the current pane vertically and create or open a playbook in vim.
+After installing the plugins, press `<tmux-prefix> p` (default binding), this will split the current pane vertically and create or open a playbook in vim.

 A playbook is a mixture of command history and script.
 It contains a list of commands that you can execute interactively in any order for any terminal application.